sbacky/sbacky.github.io/_pages/resume.md

 **Arizona State University**, Tempe, AZ | 2019

 ### Experience
+#### Java Developer
+**Freelance**, Tempe, AZ | June 2023 - July 2023
+- Spearheaded backend development of a Social Media application and an Online Bookstore service using Java, Javalin, and Servlets, optimizing code structure for modularity and maintainability.
+- Executed a meticulous manual WordPress migration, upgrading plugins to PHP 8.2 compliance and enhancing site performance through database and object caching, SSL, and email configuration.
+- Designed and built a comprehensive website for a remodeling and contracting company, ensuring a modern, responsive design, robust backend setup, and fortified security infrastructure.

 #### Time & Expense Associate / Senior Time & Expense Associate - Payroll
 **Aston Carter**, Tempe, AZ | January 2021 - July 2023
-- Managed time and expense processes, ensuring accuracy and compliance with company policies.
+- Managed time and expense processes, ensuring accuracy and compliance with federal, state and company laws and policies.
 - Promoted to Senior Time & Expense Associate, responsible for training and mentoring junior associates.
 - Collaborated with cross-functional teams to streamline payroll procedures and enhance efficiency.

-#### Java Developer
-**Freelance**, Tempe, AZ | June 2023 - July 2023
-- Developed backend of a Social Media application using Java, Javalin, and SQL database.
-- Implemented user registration, login, message creation, retrieval, and management functionalities.
-- Organized code into Data Access Objects (DAOs), Services, and Controllers to ensure modularity and maintainability.

-#### Java Developer
-**Freelance**, Tempe, AZ | May 2023
-- Designed additional service for backend of an Online Bookstore using Java and Servlets, integrated with an SQL database.
-- Created features for managing book and book tag data and implemented CRUD operations.
-- Collaborated with frontend developers to deliver seamless user experiences.

 #### Customer Service Representative / Assistant Manager / Internal Auditor
 **U-Haul**, Mesa, AZ | July 2017 - April 2020